JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/threading_model.md

         <td>Can be acquired only from EDT concurrently with a write intent lock acquired on EDT.</td>
     </tr>
     <tr>
-        <td>Can't be acquired if write lock is held on another thread.</td>
+        <td>Can't be acquired if a write lock is held on another thread.</td>
         <td>Can't be acquired if another write intent lock or write lock is held on another thread.</td>
         <td>Can't be acquired if any other lock is held on another thread.</td>
     </tr>